 Map Viewer Plus

-Map Viewer has been upgraded.
+Map Viewer has been further enhanced

 What is Map Viewer Plus?

-Map Viewer Plus is compatible with current versions of a wide range of browsers including Internet Explorer, Chrome, Firefox, Safari and Edge plus with mobile functionality, you will be able to access Map Viewer Plus on your tablet or smartphone while on the go.
+Map Viewer Plus is compatible with current versions of a wide range of browsers including Chrome, Firefox, Safari and Edge plus with mobile functionality, you will be able to access Map Viewer Plus on your tablet or smartphone while on the go.

 With Map Viewer Plus you can:

-- search by location or street address
+- search by numerous criteria

 - search and purchase title documents and property reports

-Map Viewer Plus is useful to:
+Map Viewer Plus is useful for:

-- show property boundaries
+- showing property boundaries

-- help research for a property purchase or sale
+- researching a property purchase or sale

-- assist with asset management.
+- assisting with asset management

-What you need to order:
+What you need to place an order:

 - a property street address or select an area of interest